watspeed/cloud-computing-security-essentials/lab8/lab8-guide3.md

 The read-based blocking mechanism works well for one interface.
 If a process is waiting on multiple interfaces, it cannot block on just one of the interfaces.
 It has to block on all of them altogether.
-Linux has a system call called select(), which allows a program to monitor multiple file descriptors simultaneously.
+Linux has a system call called `select()`, which allows a program to monitor multiple file descriptors simultaneously.
-To useselect(), we need to store all the file descriptors to be monitored in a set, and then we give the set to the select() system call, which will block the process until data are available on one of the file descriptors in the set.
+To use `select()`, we need to store all the file descriptors to be monitored in a set, and then we give the set to the `select()` system call, which will block the process until data are available on one of the file descriptors in the set.
 We can check which file descriptor has received data.
-In the following Python code snippet, we use select() to monitor aTUNand a socket file descriptor.
+In the following Python code snippet, we use `select()` to monitor a TUN and a socket file descriptor.

 ```
 # We assume that sock and tun file descriptors have already been created.